PaNOSC-ViNYL/ase/doc/ase/vibrations/raman.rst

 Resonant and non-resonant Raman spectra
 =======================================

-Note:
-:ref:`Siesta Raman` are possible also.
+Note: :ref:`Siesta Raman` are possible also.

-Raman spectra can be calculated in various approximations.
+Raman spectra can be calculated in various approximations [1]_.
 While the examples below are using GPAW_ explicitely, the modules are intended to work with other calculators also.
 The strategy is to calculate vibrational properties first and obtain the spectra from these later.